Interactions of bright and dark solitons with localized $\mathcal{PT}$-symmetric potentials: Introduction

 This equation is written in terms of the spatial-domain setting, with propagation distance $z$, the second term accounting for the the paraxial diffraction in the transverse direction, $x$.
-The nonlinear term in Eq. (\ref {NLS}) represents the self-focusing ($g=+1$) or defocusing ($g=-1$) nonlinearity.
-It was also proposed to realize the same model as the Gross-Pitaevskii equation in Bose-Einstein condensates, with the linear gain provided by a matter-wave laser \cite{21}.
+The nonlinear term in Eq.~(\ref {NLS}) represents the self-focusing ($g = +1$) or defocusing ($g = -1$) nonlinearity, in the scaled form.
+It was also proposed to implement the same model as the Gross-Pitaevskii equation in Bose-Einstein condensates, with the linear gain provided by a matter-wave laser~\cite{cartarius12}.

-The presence of the nonlinearity in Eq.\ (\ref{NLS}) naturally leads to $ \mathcal{PT}$-symmetric solitons \cite{22}.
-A crucially important issue is the stability of solitons in such systems.
-For $\mathcal{PT}$-symmetric couplers, and for models with periodic complex potentials, an accurate stability analysis of solitons solutions was reported, respectively, in Refs. \cite{coupler} and \cite{23}.
+The presence of the nonlinearity in Eq.\ (\ref{NLS}) naturally leads to $ \mathcal{PT}$-symmetric solitons \cite{musslimani08}, a crucially important issue being the stability.
+For $\mathcal{PT}$-symmetric couplers, and for models with periodic complex potentials, an accurate stability analysis of solitons solutions was reported, respectively, in Refs.\ \onlinecite{driben11} and \onlinecite{zezyulin11}.

 Another relevant problem is wave scattering on $\mathcal{PT}$-symmetric potentials.
-In particular, periodic structures can act as unidirectionally transmitting media near the $\mathcal{PT}$-symmetry-breaking point, with reflection suppressed at one end and enhanced at the other, as predicted theoretically in Ref. \cite{lin11} and demonstrated experimentally in a metamaterial \cite{feng13}.
-The most natural setting for the study of the scattering of broad linear and nonlinear wave packets (including\ solitons) is offered by localized $\mathcal{PT}$-symmetric potentials (\textit{defects} ) \cite{dmit11}.
-Such defects can be induced, for instance, by nonlinear $ \mathcal{PT}$-symmetric oligomers embedded into a linear lattice \cite {damb12}.
+In particular, periodic structures can act as unidirectionally transmitting media near the $\mathcal{PT}$-symmetry-breaking point, with reflection suppressed at one end and enhanced at the other, as predicted theoretically in Ref.\ \onlinecite{lin11} and demonstrated experimentally in a metamaterial \cite{feng13}.
+The most natural setting for the study of the scattering of broad linear and nonlinear wave packets (including\ solitons) is offered by localized $\mathcal{PT}$-symmetric potentials (\textit{defects})~\cite{dmit11}.
+Such defects can be induced, for instance, by nonlinear $\mathcal{PT}$-symmetric oligomers embedded into a linear lattice \cite{damb12}.
 In the latter context, stationary states in the form of plane waves, their reflection and transmission coefficients, and the corresponding rectification factors, illustrating the asymmetry between left and right propagation, were analyzed.
-Reflection and transmission of solitons by $ \mathcal{PT}$-symmetric scattering potentials was studied in Refs. \cite {khaw13}, where it was shown that, under special conditions, one can have a unidirectional flow of single and multiple solitons.
-Unidirectional tunneling of plane waves through epsilon-near-zero $\mathcal{PT}$-symmetric bilayers was also reported in Ref. \cite{new}.
+Reflection and transmission of solitons by $ \mathcal{PT}$-symmetric scattering potentials was studied in Ref.\ \onlinecite{khaw13}, where it was shown that, under special conditions, one can have a unidirectional flow of single and multiple solitons.
+Unidirectional tunneling of plane waves through optical epsilon-near-zero $\mathcal{ PT}$-symmetric bilayers was also reported in Ref.\ \onlinecite{new}.